Master Copies: Learning From the Past:

 I've always been confident my artistic skills, but I've struggled with oil painting techniques.
 Questions about the right surfaces, suitable mediums, and achieving the perfect skin tone often left me feeling uncertain.
 There have been times when I spent more time mixing colors than actually painting.
 To enhance my understanding, I've developed various color charts, especially when I indulge in a new tube of paint and want to explore its interactions with other colors.

-It's incredible how much you can achieve with a limited color palette, which I believe is a great starting point for anyone interested in oil painting.
+It's incredible how much you can achieve with a limited color palette.
+I believe it is a great starting point for anyone interested in oil painting.
 Since oil painting can be quite costly, it's wise to begin with supplies that help you get a feel for the medium before making a significant investment.
-If you decide to give it a try, starting with a trial set of oil paints, a basic set of brushes, and an oil pad is advisable.
-I personally enjoy using Arches cold-pressed oil pads and often apply a coat of acrylic gesso before painting, taping the pad to a hardboard for added support.
-If you love your work on the paper, I've found it easy to mount the painting using archival adhesive sheets and attach it to a sealed board, making framing a breeze.
+If you decide to give it a try, starting with a trial set of oil paints and a good basic set of brushes.
+Selecting a surface to paint on can matter on how you want your final painting to look.
+There are various surface textures and types of materials you can select.
+From cotton canvas, linen canvas, wood panels, and even heavy paper.
+Also to take into account is how the surface is primed and with type of primer is used.
+Try experimenting and find out what you feel most comfortable with.
+I enjoy using Arches cold-pressed oil pads which I prime, or primed wood panels.

 About Copyrights:

-I do not sign the front of the paintings I replicate; instead, I provide details on the back, including the original artist's name, the title of the piece, and my signature along with the date I created it.
+I do not sign the front of the paintings; instead, I provide details on the back, including the original artist's name, the title of the piece, and my signature along with the date I created it.

 Examples of my Oil Painting Copies